JineshJain711/Jarvis-Assistant/README.md

-# 🎙️ Jarvis – Your Python Voice Assistant for Music, News & More
+# 🎙️ Jarvis – Python Voice Assistant for Music, News & More

 Jarvis is a simple yet powerful **voice-controlled assistant** built using Python.
 It listens for the wake word **"Jarvis"** and executes commands like: